-When Charles Lee Ray needs to get quick escape from cop Mike Norris, he takes his soul and buries it into playful, seemingly good guy doll Chucky.
+When Charles Lee Ray needs to get a quick escape from cop Mike Norris, he takes his soul and buries it into playful, seemingly good guy doll Chucky.
 Little does he know a little boy by the name of Andy Barclay will be the new owner of him soon-to-come.
-Charles confides in Andy while he commits numerous murders.
-Once the adults accept Andy's story as truth, it's too late.Written by
+Charles confides in Andy while he commits numerous murders and once the adults accept Andy's story as truth, it's too late.Written by

 Kris Hopson <email@example.com>

 4 of 4 people found this review helpful.